DanielAwoleye/OrevaApp/README.md

 ## 🧩 Project Overview

 OrevaApp is a gamified DeFi utility hub built on TON, designed to bring real use cases to Telegram users.
-With NFTs, governance, mining, memecoins, and gamified rewards—all under one interface—OrevaApp is creating a Web3 super-app optimized for user experience and community growth.
+With NFTs, governance, mining, memecoins, and gamified rewards all under one interface, OrevaApp is creating a Web3 super-app optimized for user experience and community growth.

 STON.fi will serve as our primary liquidity layer and trading infrastructure, even as we scale toward CEX partnerships and wider adoption.